Niqāb in Egypt

 In a predominantly Muslim society, as many as 90% of women in Egypt have adopted a form of veiling.
 A majority of Egyptian women cover at least their hair with the hijab, which is a head covering that is worn by Muslim women.

 Although the phenomenon of wearing the niqāb, a veil which covers the face is not as common, the niqab in Egypt has become more prevalent.
 While a few women in Egypt wear a black niqab along with a billowing black abaya as seen in countries such as Saudi Arabia, many choose to wear different colors of the niqab or manipulate the hijab to cover their face.
 Regardless, the growing trend of munaqqabat, or women who wear the niqab, has alarmed the authorities.
 They have begun to see this dress as a security threat, because it hides the face, and because it is perceived as a political statement, a rejection of the state in favor of a strict Islamic system.

 Controversies over the niqāb appear to have emerged in Egypt's recent history.
 Particularly, a highly emotional response from Egyptian society occurred on October 8, 2009, when Egypt's top Islamic school and the world's leading school of Sunni Islam, Al-Azhar University, banned the wearing of the niqāb in all-female classrooms and dormitories of all its affiliate schools and educational institutes.
 However, the niqāb has had a long and contentious history in Egyptian society.
 The meaning of the niqāb worn by upper class Egyptian women at the turn of the century is different from what is worn by women today.

 The niqāb during the early 20th century

 In the early 20th century, the niqāb was not a practice confined to Muslims, but was worn by both Muslim and Christian elite women.
-This urban phenomenon originated in Istanbul and was part of the harem tradition, in which concubines and freeborn women of the Ottoman-Egyptian elite were secluded in harems that were guarded by eunuchs.
+This urban phenomenon originated in Istanbul and was part of the harem tradition, in which concubines and freeborn women of the Egyptian elite were secluded in harems that were guarded by eunuchs.

 During this time, wearing a face veil was described as "a national Egyptian dress for upper-class women" and it was called al-habara.
 It consisted of a full-length skirt, a head cover, and al-burqu’, which was the face-cover from below the eyes down to the chest.